Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Related Work

 \subsection{LLM-Generated Text}

-As LLMs are increasingly used to generate fabricated details or misinformation, provenance and veracity have become increasingly pressing \citep{kumarage2024survey,huang2025authorship}.
-Detecting LLM-generated text is non-trivial: humans often perform only slightly above chance \citep{clark2021all,dou-etal-2022-gpt,uchendu2021turingbench}.
+As LLMs are increasingly used to generate misinformation, provenance and veracity have become increasingly pressing \citep{kumarage2024survey,huang2025authorship}.
+Detecting LLM-generated text is non-trivial: humans often perform only slightly above chance \citep{dou-etal-2022-gpt,uchendu2021turingbench}.
 Most prior work \citep{mitchell2023detectgpt,yang2024dnagpt,wu2025survey} focuses on binary (human \versus machine) classification, even though attribution to a specific model is important for accountability.
 Existing SOTA methods \citep{la2025openturingbench,guo2024detective} largely mirror traditional AA approaches, inheriting limitations such as poor generalisation and lack of interpretability.
 Some works have explored cross-domain evaluation \citep{dugan-etal-2024-raid,he2024mgtbench,wang2024m4gt}.
 However, they consider only a limited set of authors and exclude LLM-generated text.
-Most assume a closed set of authors, whereas practical attribution often occurs in open-set scenarios \citep{stolerman2014breaking,huang2025authorship}.
+Most assume a closed set of authors, whereas practical attribution often occurs in open-set scenarios \citep{stolerman2014breaking,huang2025authorship}, which is the setting that \ourdataset assumes.

 LLMs have also fostered ghostwriting, producing content on someone's behalf without authorship credit, contributing to low-quality or sham books impacting authors \citep{authorsguildDrivingSurge,auauthorsguild}.
 Motivated by these developments and methodological limitations, our work focuses on improving the generalisation of attribution techniques for LLM-generated long-form documents such as books.\footnote{Although ghostwriting can occur in short texts, it mainly affects long-form documents, making books a practical focus.}